brson/brson.github.com/beer/_posts/2021-05-10-jackie-os-dark-apparition.md

 Vanilla, caramel, molasses, cocoa.

-We are foolishly dooring a tasting while preparing a meat-heavy dinner in the kitchen.
+We are foolishly doing a tasting while preparing a meat-heavy dinner in the kitchen.
 We periodically open the door and step outside to smell the fresh air, and the stout beer.